Running A Business

 • Crowdfund from the community.
 Crowdfunding has become increasingly popular to raise money for your business.
 With this model, dozens of people from the community donate to your business idea.
 You can either pay these people back or offer discounts for donors who support your company.

-You’ll likely seek out multiple options to fund your business.
-For example, you may start by self-funding the business and reaching out to friends, family, and colleagues to become private investors, too.
-This solution may work in the beginning as you bootstrap, but you may also seek a business loan when you need to invest in new equipment or begin to scale.
+You’ll likely need a combination of options to fund your business.
+For example, you may start by self-funding the business and reaching out to friends, family, and colleagues to become private investors over time.

-However, the most common and threatening issues are related to money and your financial health.
-It’s estimated that 82% of businesses fail due to poor cash management—so taking a proactive approach to managing your money within your first year is critical.
+It’s estimated that 82% of businesses fail due to poor cash management—so take a proactive approach to managing your money within your first year.

-Creating and sticking with a budget is an important step in keeping your business afloat in—and beyond—your first year.
-This process includes not just setting a budget but also understanding when you need to adjust your spending.
+Creating and sticking with a budget is an important step.
+This process includes not just setting a budget, but also understanding when you need to adjust your spending.

 Some people are afraid of underpaying and being audited, while others feel confused by the IRS verbiage—so they rush through their forms or hand off their documents to an accountant.